 Dental bonding is a conservative cosmetic dentistry procedure designed to correct tooth damage or perceived dental imperfections with natural-looking results.
 During the procedure, a color-matched composite resin is bonded to the surface of teeth to repair chips, cracks, discoloration, or gaps.
 Cosmetic bonding can resolve minor aesthetic concerns while preserving more natural tooth structure than porcelain veneers or dental crowns.
-Using versatile cosmetic bonding techniques, our dentist John Cross, DDS can rejuvenate your smile with beautiful results.
+Using versatile dental bonding techniques, our cosmetic dentist—John Cross, DDS—can rejuvenate your smile with beautiful results.

 Benefits of Cosmetic Bonding

 Cosmetic bonding is one of the fastest ways to correct several aesthetic issues concerning the shape, color, and spacing of teeth.
 This cosmetic dentistry technique can be used to: